ajzaff/go-modular/README.md

-# go-sample
+# go-modular

-Sampling and synthesizer library in Go.
+A software modular synthesizer with Midi support.

 **!!
 Warning: High amplitude sounds can cause serious ear damage.
 Lower your headphone volume before using !!**